 Bound to the cartel’s service through blackmail and the unshakeable fear that her life is beyond salvaging, Brun is reduced to a base drive to survive.
 She believes she is completely alone in her grief, until a handsome idiot shows up during one of her condign runs and ruins everything.

-When Kadra was very young, she was spirited away from Basedt by her brother Prisoner.
-They became the only Basedti refugees to escape a terrestrial maelstrom that has isolated the city from the rest of the world for nearly a hundred years.
+When Prisoner was a young man, he stole away from the city Basedt and into the long ash tundra.
+He became the only Basedti refugee to escape a terrestrial maelstrom that has isolated the city from the rest of the world for over a hundred years.

 Roan crawled out of the ocean black one day, and the Akiat diaspora buckled in relief for the return of their late saint Lex.